Catherine Webb

 Catherine Webb (born 1986) is a British author.
-Under the pseudonym Kate Griffin, she writes fantasy novels for adults.
-As Claire North, she writes science fiction and novels based upon the work of Homer.
+Under the pseudonym Kate Griffin, they write fantasy novels for adults.
+As Claire North, they write science fiction and novels based upon the work of Homer.

-Life
+Life and career

 Webb was educated at the Godolphin and Latymer School, London, and the London School of Economics.

-She was 14 years old when she completed Mirror Dreams, which was written during her school holidays.
-Her father is author and publisher Nick Webb, and he suggested she should send the manuscript to an agent he knew, who eventually offered to represent her.
+They were 14 years old when they completed Mirror Dreams, which was written during their school holidays.
+Their father is author and publisher Nick Webb, and he suggested they should send the manuscript to an agent he knew, who eventually offered to represent them.
 The book was published in 2002 by Atom Books, and Webb was named Young Trailblazer of the Year by the magazine CosmoGirl UK.
-She has published eight young adult novels, all with Atom Books, and studied at the Royal Academy of Dramatic Art, from which she graduated in 2010.
+They have published eight young adult novels, all with Atom Books, and studied at the Royal Academy of Dramatic Art, from which they graduated in 2010.

-A lifelong Londoner, Webb enjoys walking through the areas she describes in her books – Bethnal Green, Clerkenwell, and along the River Thames – comparing the city of London as it is now with how it was at various times in the past.
-She appeared in CosmoGirl in 2006/7 in an interview.
-She also appeared in online interviews with CBBC and nzgirl when she was 15, and also with The Daily Telegraph, which described her as a teen queen.
+They appeared in CosmoGirl in 2006/7 in an interview.
+They also appeared in online interviews with CBBC and nzgirl when they were 15, and also with The Daily Telegraph, which described them as a teen queen.

+Personal life

+In a 2025 interview with The Fantasy Hive, Webb stated that they are non-binary and use "she/they" pronouns with a preference for "they".
+Webb is autistic.